 - Vera

-The Munstead and Hidcote varieties are the most common English lavenders cultivars that are valued for their long last flowers and intense aromas hence their popularity with gardeners.
+The Munstead and Hidcote varieties are the most common English lavender cultivars that are valued for their long-lasting flowers and intense aromas hence their popularity with gardeners.

-Hidcote Giant and Vera can reach sizes as larger as 40 (1 m) inches in height and 36 inches (90 cm) wide.
+Hidcote Giant and Vera can reach sizes as large as 40 (1 m) inches in height and 36 inches (90 cm) wide.
 They are commonly grown commercially in Provence France, for their oil.

 For more information on the size of lavenders at full maturity take a look at my article Do Lavenders Spread?